Dementia Voice: Patrick Ettenes's story

 What are your favourite things you have been involved with?

 My favourite things I’ve been involved with?
-Well here are so far some of the projects I’ve been in and enjoyed.
+Well here are some of the projects I’ve been in and enjoyed so far

-- Participation with the Dementia Action Alliance (DAA) roundtable abut dementia issues within the LGBT community
+- participation with the Dementia Action Alliance (DAA) roundtable about dementia issues within the LGBT community

-- Participation with a Greater Manchester Mayor event
+- participation in a Greater Manchester Mayor event

 - Filming for the Hospital team project.

-- Royal College of Nursing talks for Alzheimer’s Society with Dementia Action Alliance
+- Royal College of Nursing talks for Alzheimer’s Society with Dementia Action Alliance; and

-- And now part of the 3 Nations Dementia Work Group
+- being part of the 3 Nations Dementia Work Group.

 What would you say to anyone who is thinking about getting involved?

-There are plenty of other people out there who are craving your company, your smile, and you will see even if you don't know what you want by volunteering, you'll find your way, and find what you didn’t know was missing from your life.
+There are plenty of other people out there who are craving your company and your smile.
+Even if you don't know what you want by volunteering, you'll find your way, and find what you didn’t know was missing from your life.

 Alzheimer's Society saved my life.
 And you’ll see it might just save yours also.